(or “achieving compliance without bringing everything to a crawl”)

 Taking the time to create a good quality system–one that emphasizes good processes over documentation and focuses initially on implementation and training–is one of the secrets to building a successful medical startup.
 It’s also something that you have complete control over (unlike tricky technical challenges, marketing challenges, etc.).

-As a consultant I focus on new product development, not setting up quality systems.
-However, after working with many, many startups (19 and counting), I’ve seen the same mistakes and misunderstandings repeated over and over.
+As a consultant, I focus on processes for product development (risk management, design controls, etc.) and not everything else in a QMS.
+However, after working with many, many medical startups (>25), I’ve seen the same mistakes and misunderstandings repeated over and over.
 So I’ve made this summary of what to do and what not to do based on my first-hand experience.

 What to do